-Zoning Map, Official: For Zoning Districts, Overlay Districts, and other mapped features subject to standards in this Zoning Ordinance, the official Zoning Map, is the County mapping data, which are in digital form as displayed on WebLogis and publicly available County GIS data).
+Zoning Map, Official: For Zoning Districts and, Overlay Districts, the official Zoning Map, and for and other mapped features subject to standards in this Zoning Ordinance, the official Zoning Map, is the County mapping data, which are in digital form as displayed on WebLogis and publicly available County GIS data).
 The Zoning Map is the final authority as to the current zoning status of land and water areas, buildings, and other structures in the County save for subsequent amendments enacted by the Board of Supervisors and not yet officially recorded on said map.